tactcomplabs/sst-bench/README.md

 ## Prerequisites

 Given that this is an SST external component, the primary prerequisite is a current installation of the SST Core.
-The Rev building infrastructure assumes that the `sst-config` tool is installed and can be found in the current PATH environment.
+Some microbenchmarks use components from SST Elements so it is recommended to install that as well.
+These test case are labeled 'elements' so they can easily be excluded from testing.
+The sst-bench building infrastructure assumes that the `sst-config` tool is installed and can be found in the current PATH environment.

 *sst-bench* relies upon CMake for building the component source.
 The minimum required version for this is `3.19`